6 Easy Ways to Transfer Files from Windows to Mac

 Step 3.
 Once Migration Assistant finishes the transfer, close Migration Assistant on both computers.
 Next, sign in to the migrated account on your Mac to access its files.
 The account will utilize the same username and password as the account on your PC.

 Setting up and utilizing file sharing on macOS is straightforward when your Windows PC and Mac are connected to the same network.
+This method is one of the most reliable ways to share folders from Windows to Mac and vice versa.
 We'll outline the process in two sections, one for each operating system.

 On your Mac